Running Kubernetes in Production¶

 - One master ASG with always two nodes which run the API server and controller-manager

-- One worker ASG with 2 to N nodes to run application pods
+- Three worker ASGs with each 1 to N nodes to run application pods

-Both ASGs span multiple Availability Zones (AZ).
+The master ASG spans multiple Availability Zones (AZ).
 The API server is exposed with TLS via a “classic” TCP/SSL Elastic Load Balancer (ELB).
+The worker ASG is split into one ASG for each AZ to have better cluster-autoscaler support for statefulsets.
+We provision on demand nodepools, like “highcpu”, “highmem”, “highio” or GPU nodes

 We use a custom built Cluster Registry REST service to manage our Kubernetes clusters.
 Another component (Cluster Lifecycle Manager, CLM) is regularly polling the Cluster Registry and updating clusters to the desired state.
 The desired state is expressed with CloudFormation and Kubernetes manifests stored in git.